Ajatt-Tools/dictpopup/README.md

 Then install with `sudo make install`. \
 Uninstall with `sudo make uninstall`

+If you would like to automatically lookup a word on every selection, then take a look at the following script: https://github.com/GenjiFujimoto/shell-scripts/blob/main/selautolookup

 ## Usage
 Call `dictpopup [html] [<WORD>]`.\
 If no word as an argument is supplied, the selection is used.\